WHAT IS MINDFULNESS?

 “Mindfulness means paying attention in a particular way: on purpose, in the present moment, and non-judgmentally.”
 Jon Kabat-Zinn

-Mindfulness can be confused with meditation and they a very similar and use similar techniques such as paying attention to your breath and bodily experience.
-The difference is that mindfulness is about paying attention to what your experience is, to what is happening in your thoughts, emotions and body, from a place of awareness or loving presence.
-Whereas meditation is more focussed on moving into a state of silence and stillness and focussing on that experience rather than on your thoughts, emotions and other ego based experiences.
+Mindfulness can be confused with meditation as they are very similar and use similar techniques such as paying attention to your breath and bodily experience.
+The difference is that mindfulness is about paying attention to what your experience is, to what is happening in your thoughts, emotions and body – from a place of awareness or loving presence.
+Meditation is more focused on moving into a state of silence and stillness and focusing on that experience rather than on your thoughts, emotions and other ego based experiences.

-Mindfulness helps us to stay centred and grounded in challenging situations, so that we get less triggered.
+Mindfulness helps us to stay centered and grounded in difficult situations, so that we get less triggered.
 This helps us enormously as then we can find much better ways of responding to life’s challenges.
 Mindfulness can be easily learned through counselling as a day-to-day coping strategy, and is used within a therapy session to access difficult material in a safe and meaningful way.